How to Change Your Name

 How much does it cost?

-It costs £20 to apply for a deed poll with Deedly, with free delivery.
+It costs £29 to apply for a name change deed poll online.

 Can I choose any name I want?